psychemedia/storytelling-notes/tom_tit_tot.md

 § r.
 530.

-ii Theal'a At^jffir Folhlore, 201.
+ii Theal'a At^jffir Folklore, 201.

 CallawajT, Belijfimts ^ifstem of th€ Amatulvs, p.
 316i

-in like manner a Hindoo wife speaks of her husband aa " He," 'Swnmy,' or "the Mnster," avoiUing mention of his name.
+in like manner a Hindoo wife speaks of her husband as "He," 'Swnmy,' or "the Mnster," avoiding mention of his name.
 Dorinan says that the New Mexican tribes never made known their ow n nanie>^ or those of friends to a stranger, lest these should be used in sorcery.
 Among the Ojibways husbands and wives never told each others' names, and the children were wanied that if they repeated their own names they would stop growing.
-Dobrizhoffer records that the Abipones of Paraguay would knock at his door at night, and when asked who was thMre, would not answer, lest enemy or sorcerer overheard their name.
-There must be like origin for the relactance of which Gregor speaks in his Folklore of the A^urth-/\<ist of Scutlan'ij^ when folk " calling at a house of the better c]a>> oii l'U=>iue.---? with the master or mistress had a very strong dislike to tcU iheir names to the servant who admitted them."
-The same author says that ^ in Buckie there are certain family names that fishermen will not pronounce;'* the folk in the Tillage of Goull speaking of "spitting out the bad name.*' If such a name is mentioned in their hearing, they s]jit or, in the vernacular, "chiff."
-One bearing tlie dreaded name is called a "chifferoot."
-If there is occasion to speak of anyone with such a name a circuudncution is n:?(?d, a^ "The man it diz 80 in f^o," or The laad it lives at 6uch and such a place."
+Dobrizhoffer records that the Abipones of Paraguay would knock at his door at night, and when asked who was there, would not answer, lest enemy or sorcerer overheard their name.
+There must be like origin for the relactance of which Gregor speaks in his Folklore of the A^urth-/\<ist of Scotland when folk " calling at a house of the better c]a>> of l'U=>iue.---? with the master or mistress had a very strong dislike to tell their names to the servant who admitted them."
+The same author says that ^ in Buckie there are certain family names that fishermen will not pronounce;'* the folk in the Tillage of Goull speaking of "spitting out the bad name."
+If such a name is mentioned in their hearing, they s]jit or, in the vernacular, "chiff."
+One bearing the dreaded name is called a "chifferoot."
+If there is occasion to speak of anyone with such a name a circuudncution is n:?(?d, a^ "The man it diz 80 in f^o," or The laad it lives at such and such a place."
 If po-sible the men bearing these names of reprobation ore not taken as hired men in the boats during the herring-fishing season; or, when hired before their names were known, have been refused their wages if the season has been a failure. " Te hmna hid sic a fishin* this year is ye hid the last," said a woman to the daughter of a famous fisher.
 "Na, na, faht wye cud we?
-We wis m a chifferoot^s *oose, we cudnae hae a fushin*. " In some of the villages on the east coast of Aberdeenshire it was accounted unlucky to meet any one of the name of Why to vlit'ii going to sea.
+We wis m a chifferoot's *oose, we cudnae hae a fushin*. " In some of the villages on the east coast of Aberdeenshire it was accounted unlucky to meet any one of the name of Why to vlit'ii going to sea.
 Lives would be lost, or the catch of fish would be poor.f In fine, for these illustrations may be cited to wcarincsH, wherever the name is regarded as a part of the person or thing which it represents, there is no Ihnit to the application.
 Such confusion eould not be more perfectly illustrated than in an anecdote which Dr.

 • P. 80, t Pp. 200, 201.

 Tylor quotes from Br.
 Li'cber.
 "I was lately looking at a negro who

-was feeding young mocking-binls by tlio hand. * Would tliey cat worms/' I asked; 'Surely not/ ansM'ereil the man, 'they arc too young, and they would not know what to call them.'" • That ncL^ro would find a kiudred ctpirit in the old lady who, after hearing a lectare upon n5:tronomy, said that fhe could understand bow the astronomers found oat the distances and weights of the stars, bat what pnszled her was how thej fonnd oat their names!
+was feeding young mocking-binls by tlio hand.
+Would they eat worms?'
+I asked; 'Surely not,' answered the man, 'they arc too young, and they would not know what to call them.'" • That ncL^ro would find a kindred spirit in the old lady who, after hearing a lectare upon n5:tronomy, said that she could understand bow the astronomers found out the distances and weights of the stars, bat what pnszled her was how thej fonnd oat their names!

-8. The rites and ceremonies which haro been practised at birth and infancy from time immemorial have sunrlTed long after their primitive meaning was forgotten, and new meanings whereby a quasi* sauctitj has been iniparteil liave been jittacLeJ tu them.
-The ideas which still cluster round name-.i^ivini,' are tlie diMguiKed or transmuted superstitions akin to those already illustrate*.!.
+8. The rites and ceremonies which haro been practised at birth and infancy from time immemorial have sunrlTed long after their primitive meaning was forgotten, and new meanings whereby a quasi* sauctitj has been iniparteil have been jittacLeJ tu them.
+The ideas which still cluster round name-.i^ivini,' are the disguised or transmuted superstitions akin to those already illustrate*.!.
 The custom of naming children from some event happening at their birth has frequent reference in the Old Testament, as e.g. in Genesis xxx.
-11, where Leah's maid gives birth to a son: '* And she said, A troop oometfa; and she called his name Gad.*' So Rachel, dying in childbed, calls the babe Ben-oni, son of sorrow,** but the father changes his name to Ben-janiin, son of the right hand." finrekhardt speaks of a like custom anionic the Bedouins, the child's name being derived from some incident, or from some fancy of the mother.f while among the Kaffirs the name of the day on whicli the cliihl is horn, or the name of any beast whoso roar in thou heard, is given to it.
+11, where Leah's maid gives birth to a son: "And she said, A troop oometfa; and she called his name Gad."
+So Rachel, dying in childbed, calls the babe Ben-oni, "son of sorrow," but the father changes his name to Ben-janiin, son of the right hand." finrekhardt speaks of a like custom anionic the Bedouins, the child's name being derived from some incident, or from some fancy of the mother.f while among the Kaffirs the name of the day on whicli the cliihl is horn, or the name of any beast whoso roar in thou heard, is given to it.
 The doctrine of baptismal regeneration mnst be claimed as the lineal descendant of the barbaric notions concerning the lastrations which still accompany the naming of the child.
 In Abyssinia the baptismal name Is concealed throughout life, and in West Sussex it is considered unlocky to divulge a child's intended name before ba})ti8m.|

 Although I have sought, in collecting the scattered materials for illustration of the thesis of this paper, for points of fundamental

 • JSdrtf HiHarff Mamiind, p.
 161.

 f .Y«)tt;$ on the Bedouin*, p.
 55, qnotcd in Gspt.
 (OOW Sir GeoKge) Grey's Trui'(U "I ^V. ir. and IT.
 AnxtraVm, ii.
-373. t And cf. Lang's OuUm and Myth: story of ''llicht, Nought, MoUuiig»" p.
+373. t And cf. Lang's OuUm and Myth: story of "Nicht, Nought, Nothing»" p.
 89.

-diffarence between the higher and lower coliurei the seareh has been Tain.
+difference between the higher and lower coliurei the seareh has been Tain.
 One can find Tariations in details, and in their applications, as these have been affected by the personal equation, as wo may call it, of peoples, but not in general principles.
 As in the physical, so in the intellectual, there is no break in continuity.
 As in the varions Slates of matter, so in the various phenomena of the uuuci, there is fundamental unity.
 As the higher organisms repeat iu their cm* biyonio condition the stagea through which their ancestral forma passed, so the folktale, in the several changea which it nndeigoea in the proceaa of transmission, presenres traces of the type to which it belongs.
-The magic letters ** Abracadabra,*' which were believed to be a remedy for agues and fevers, are equated witli that "blessed word jMesopotaniiu," in which the old lady found such spiritual balm.
-We have scampered across wide areas in our search after ideas common to those which lie at the heart of "Tom Tit Tot," and wo find its variants, and tho barbaric notions cognate to those ideas, contributing their evidence to that of the great dond of witnesaea testifying to the like attitade of the mind before like phenomena which frightened and bewildered it^ until Bcienoe created sympathy between man and the objeds of hia nndiaeiplined fears.
+The magic letters "Abracadabra," which were believed to be a remedy for agues and fevers, are equated witli that "blessed word jMesopotaniiu," in which the old lady found such spiritual balm.
+We have scampered across wide areas in our search after ideas common to those which lie at the heart of "Tom Tit Tot," and we find its variants, and the barbaric notions cognate to those ideas, contributing their evidence to that of the great dond of witnesaea testifying to the like attitade of the mind before like phenomena which frightened and bewildered it^ until Bcienoe created sympathy between man and the objeds of hia nndiaeiplined fears.

 Edward Clodd.